 Only include keywords in image titles and alt text if it really makes sense to do so.
 It’s way better to be descriptive in the naming and description of the images.

-Woohoo!
-You’ve reached the final step.
-Let’s talk about links.
+You’ve reached the final step of mastering on-page SEO optimization.
+So, let’s talk about links.

 Links are the basis of how every search engine algorithm works.
 Here’s how you should use them to optimize your page.

 We can classify links on your page as:

 External.
 Those pointing to pages outside of your website.

 Internal.
 Those pointing to other pages within your website.

 External links are somewhat counter-intuitive to some people.
 Why would you want to drive visitors away from your site?
 There are three main reasons: